Serchinastico/blog.serchinastico.com/content/posts/flow-fields/index.md

 # The theory

-I spent the last week playing with a physical concept that fascinates me and is widely used in the generative art world: [flow (or vector) fields](https://en.wikipedia.org/wiki/Vector_field) (a.k.a. flow fields).
+I spent the last week playing with a physical concept that fascinates me and is widely used in the generative art world: [flow fields](https://en.wikipedia.org/wiki/Vector_field) (a.k.a. vector fields).

 Simply put, a flow field is nothing but a lot of arrows thrown in a plane.
 If we want to be more technical, a flow field is a function that returns a vector for every point in the space.